 You don’t have to be an engineer to know that the batteries squeezed into true wireless earbuds aren’t that big.
 The AirPods are no exception, which is why they come with a charging case you can toss them into when battery life starts to drain.
 While the original AirPods were squarely in the low-middle of the pack compared to other wireless earbuds, the new AirPods do surprisingly well.
-We managed to squeeze 4 hours and 7 minutes of constant playback on an iPhone X, which is 21% more than the previous Airpods.
+We managed to squeeze just over four hours of constant playback on an iPhone X, which is 21% more than the previous Airpods.

-The improved battery life is likely due to the newer H1 chip inside, that, on top of helping with connecting to your source devices, also plays a key role in power management.
+The improved battery life is likely due to the newer H1 chip inside which, on top of helping with connecting to your source devices, also plays a key role in power management.
 Unfortunately, that increase in battery life does not extend to Android users.
-In our testing, battery life while connected to a Pixel 3 remained more or less unchanged at 3 hours and 29 minutes.
-If you want to listen for longer periods of time, the Samsung Galaxy Buds or the new Powerbeats Pro both of which have significantly longer-lasting batteries.
+In our testing, battery life while connected to a Pixel 3 remained more or less unchanged at three and a half hours.
+If you want to listen for longer periods of time, the Samsung Galaxy Buds Plus or the new Powerbeats Pro both of which have significantly longer battery lives.